What Size Water Heater Do I Need for My Home?

 Photos: Grace Cary / Moment / Getty Images, Pridannikov / iStock / Getty Images Plus / Getty Images, AJ_Watt / E+ / Getty Images, John Keeble / Moment / Getty Images, Westend61 / Westend61 / Getty Images, Imgorthand / iStock / Getty Images Plus / Getty Images, Perry Mastrovito / Image Source / Getty Images, HUIZENG HU / Moment / Getty Images, David Papazian / DigitalVision / Getty Images

-There are two main components to keep in mind when calculating what size tankless water heater you need for your home: the flow rate and the incoming cold water temperature.
-You need to know the maximum flow rate in gallons per minute (GPM) needed for your household and how many British Thermal Units (BTUs) your tankless water heater needs to effectively heat water on demand.
+Both the flow rate and the incoming cold water temperature make a big difference when determining the size of tankless heaters.
+You need to know the maximum flow rate in GPM needed for your household and how many British Thermal Units (BTUs) your tankless water heater needs to effectively heat water on demand.

 Follow these steps to calculate the right tankless water heater size for your house: